boltops-tools/kubes/docs/_docs/intro/structure.md

-config.rb | The main thing to configure here is the repo to push the docker image to. output | Where kubes builds and writes the Kubernetes YAML to. resources | Where you define your Kubernetes resources. state | Temporary state info that stores the built Docker image name.
+config.rb | The main thing to configure here is the repo to push the docker image to. output | Where kubes builds and writes the Kubernetes YAML to. resources | Where you define your Kubernetes resources. shared | The shared folder is where you can put shared resources.
+This folder gets applied first.
+More info: [Ordering]({% link _docs/intro/ordering.md %}). state | Temporary state info that stores the built Docker image name.